 Students of color will comprise about 23 percent of Minnesota high school graduates, up from 13 percent in 2005.

-Approximately 26 percent of college-going Minnesota high school graduates attended a college out-of-state.
-Of those who chose to study in Minnesota, nearly 56 percent attended a four-year college.
+Approximately 28 percent of college-going Minnesota high school graduates attended a college out-of-state; 21 percent in Iowa, South Dakota, North Dakota and Wisconsin; and 7 percent in all other states.
+Of those who chose to study in Minnesota, 60 percent attended a four-year college.